JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 ## StackTraceFormat

+### post v1.1.0

+Default: ShortInfo

+The `<StackTraceFormat>` option has two settings, `ShortInfo` and `None`.
+The reasoning behind this option stems from a problem getting the stack trace entry to show up as a link to the source code line where the failure occurred.
+Now this is fixed the setting remains in an altered form.
+You can still turn off creation of stack trace entries with the `None` setting.
+The default and fall-back value in case of an unsupported setting value is now the `ShortInfo` setting.
+With this setting a stack trace link is created for each failure.
+Here the text used for the link gives a short description of the failure.
+In future more setting values may be added for different formats for the link text.

+The string format expected by the Test Explorer is "`at {description} in {filename}:line {line}`", where the curly bracket parts are replaced by appropriate values.
+I have not tested if it is possible to break the link by generating an (in)appropriate failure description, but the description that is generated should typically be safe.

+### v1.1.0 and v1.0.0

 Default: FullPath

 The `<StackTraceFormat>` option has three settings, `FullPath`, `Filename`, and `None`.
 The reasoning behind this option stems from a problem getting the stack trace entry to show up as a link to the source code line where the failure occurred.
 Though this may be fixed in the future, the current solution is to either have a non-link stack trace entry or no entry at all.
 The `FullPath` setting should have resulted in it being converted to a link by the Test Explorer, which it is currently failing to do for the **Test Adapter for Catch2**.
 As showing the full path to the source file can be a bit unwieldy, you can also set the setting to `Filename` which shows just the filename of the source file instead of the full path.
 As it is of less interest to have a stack trace entry that is not a link, you can turn of stack trace entries by setting this setting to `None`.

 ## TestCaseTimeout